inlife/nexrender/README.md

 * network: It renders project per machine, and can be used to render several projects simultaniously.
 * farm: Can be used to render single project on several machines via Multi-Machine Sequence.

+#### Alternatives

+Probably the closest (feature-wise) alternative that exists at the moment is the Datalcay's [Templater](http://dataclay.com/) bot edition.
+Compared to nexrender it has a rich GUI support and a number of enterprise scale features, however it is not free.

 ## Usage

+### Job

+TODO: describe the job

 ### Using binaries